-A hackneyed profundity: we are self-conscious beings.
-Though despite consciously distinguishing “self”—-a sense of identity separate from “the environment”—-human beings are ultimately indistinct from the Earth.
+A hackneyed profundity: we are self-conscious.
+Though while consciousness objectifies the “self”—-a sense of identity separate from “the environment”—-human beings are ultimately indistinct from the Earth, from being.
 Life—-human life—-is part of the natural condition of the planet.
 Humans are no less part of the Earth than any other constituent of the ecosphere.
 In our consciousness of ourselves and of the Earth, the Earth is conscious of itself.

 With consciousness such as ours comes a natural existential self-interrogation.
 We turn our minds inward and wonder why we—-the Earth, life, humanity—-exist.
-Wondering why we exist begets four answers: material, efficient, formal, and teleological.
-As a dichotomous counterpart to the teleological answer, the former three can be understood in combination as the physiochemical answer.
-The physiochemical answer gives the reason for our existence, whereas the teleological answer is a matter of purpose.
+Wondering why we exist, or why any natural phenomena exists for that matter, begets at least four answers: material, efficient, formal, and teleological.
+As a dichotomous counterpart to the teleological answer, the former three can be understood in combination as the physiochemical answer (genetics, biochemistry, phenotypes, sexual reproduction, evolution, cosmology, etc.).
+The physiochemical answer gives the reason for our existence, whereas the teleological answer is a matter of purpose—-usually a matter of philosophy, mythology, spirituality, mysticism, etc.

 Our relationship with the Sun is a special one.
-Each day, the very idea of which presupposes the presence of the Sun, we are reminded of the physiochemical answer to our existential question.
-Without the Sun, life on Earth—-complex consciousness, the Earth itself—-would not exist as it does.
+Each day, the very idea of which presupposes the presence of the Sun, we are reminded of the physiochemical answer to the existential question.
+Without the Sun, consciousness and life on Earth—-the natural condition of the planet—-could not be.
 The Sun is an immediate and tangible answer to the existential question.
 But only half.
 While the Sun enables life, it does not give us purpose.

 Purpose is something humans conceive because we recognize function in the natural world.
 While we often conflate the two, function is not purpose.
 Purpose is a narrative we create to give a sense of meaning and direction to existence.
 But the history of life is not a procession of purposive events.
 Life is the result of billions of years of matter-energy interacting with itself.
 Amidst this process, it’s seemingly improbable, but probably inevitable that eventually the life cycle of solar systems in the universe would happen upon the right combination of planetary elements and solar energy as is necessary for carbon-based biological evolution to begin, which then relies largely upon random mutation and genetic drift.
 Life, in other words, is contingent.